EM2030 SDG Gender Index: National Launches

 SDG Gender Index launch in Senegal

-On 11 October 2018, two of EM2030’s partners, Plan International Senegal and ONE Campaign, presented the SDG Gender Index in Senegal (download report below).
+On 11 October 2018, two of EM2030’s partners, Plan International Senegal and ONE Campaign, presented EM2030’s pilot SDG Gender Index and related country briefing report in Senegal (download report below).
 The event, that also included the launch of Plan International’s Girls Get Equal campaign, was attended by hundreds of girls and women, the government and civil society.

 “The work of Equal Measures 2030 and its tool, the SDG Gender Index, represents an opportunity to make significant progress towards the achievement of gender equality, from now until 2030,” said Plan Senegal’s Country Director Amelie Soukossi Hessou.

-The SDG Gender Index shows that Senegal has the highest score among EM2030’s focus countries on the percentage of seats in the national Parliament that are held by women.
+The pilot Index from 2018 showed that Senegal has the highest score among EM2030’s focus countries on the percentage of seats in the national Parliament that are held by women.
 In 2018, 42% of the seats were held by women.
 But Senegal also faces significant challenges in a number of areas, including SDG 1 on poverty, SDG 4 on education, and certain aspects of SDG 5 on gender equality.

 On 22 November 2018, Plan International Senegal hosted a follow-up roundtable to their Girls Get Equal campaign event to further share and discuss the findings of the EM2030 SDG Gender Index country report for Senegal (download below).
 The participants included people from academia, the media, local civil society groups, donors and the government.
 The roundtable was opened by the Executive Director of the Ministry for Women, Family and Gender and featured participants from the Ministry for Environment and Sustainable Development and the Ministry for Health and Social Action.
 Discussions focused on how the findings of the EM2030 SDG Gender Index country report for Senegal can equip gender advocates and government bodies, such as national statistical offices, with gender-related data and evidence to support efforts to realize the ambition of the SDGs for girls and women.